 Where to Find R?

-A suggestion is to download R Studio, a free R integrated development environment (IDE) as well.
+R users suggest that you download and install R Studio, a free R integrated development environment (IDE) as well.
 R Studio provides a GUI interface that can make R more user friendly.
-Get that here.

 R is also available through NUworkspace, which offers users a Windows virtual desktop with a suite of software applications for University work.
 Accounts are available upon request to eligible faculty, staff and students.